AcademySoftwareFoundation/OpenCue/README.md

 - Highly-scalable architecture supporting numerous concurrent machines.
 - Tagging systems allow you to allocate specific jobs to specific machine types.
-- Jobs are processed on a central render farm and don't rely on the artist's workstation.
+- Jobs are processed on a central render farm & don't rely on the artist's workstation.
-- Native multi-threading that supports Katana, Prman, and Arnold.
+- Native multi-threading that supports Katana, Prman, & Arnold.
-- Support for multi facility, on-premisses, cloud, and hybrid deployments.
+- Support for multi facility, on-premisses, cloud, & hybrid deployments.
-- You can split a host into a large number of procs, each with their own reserved core and memory requirements.
+- You can split a host into a large number of processes, each with their own reserved core & memory requirements.
 - Integrated automated booking.
-- No limit on the number of procs a job can have.
+- No limit on the number of processes a job can have.

 # Learn more

-For more information on installing, using, and administering OpenCue, visit [www.opencue.io](https://www.opencue.io).
+For more information on installing, using, & administering OpenCue, visit [www.opencue.io](https://www.opencue.io).

 # Contact us

-To join the OpenCue discussion forum for users and admins, join the [opencue-user mailing list](https://lists.aswf.io/g/opencue-user) or email the group directly at <opencue-user@lists.aswf.io>.
+To join the OpenCue discussion forum for users & admins, join the [opencue-user mailing list](https://lists.aswf.io/g/opencue-user) or email the group directly at <opencue-user@lists.aswf.io>.